gurrgur/er-patcher/README.md

 # Elden Ring Proton Patcher

-A tool aimed at enhancing the experience when playing the game on linux through proton.
+A tool aimed at enhancing the experience when playing the game on linux through proton or natively on windows.

 ## Warning